 What are multiple self-healing squamous epitheliomas?

-Multiple self-healing squamous epitheliomas (MSSE) is a rare inherited skin condition characterised by the sudden appearance of recurrent skin cancers resembling well differentiated squamous cell carcinomas (SCC) or keratoacanthomas (KA) clinically and histologically.
-The SCC/KA-like lesions tend to spontaneously regress, leaving pitted scars.
+Multiple self-healing squamous epitheliomas (MSSE) is a rare inherited skin condition characterised by the sudden appearance of multiple skin lesions resembling well differentiated squamous cell carcinomas (SCC) or keratoacanthomas (KA) clinically and histologically.
+However, these lesions tend to spontaneously regress, leaving pitted scars.

 Other names for the disorder are: